How a leak can stop itself: Potential Energy Landscape of a Capping Droplet

-The time evolution of all of the droplets suggests a potential energy landscape with an escapable basin of stability that is harmonic for small perturbations about the equilibrium volume.
-Further, the tendency of droplets to overshoot equilibrium suggests that inertia plays an important role in droplet growth and equilibration.
+The time evolution of all of the droplets leading to spontaneous arrest suggests a potential energy landscape with an escapable basin of stability that is harmonic for small perturbations about the equilibrium volume.
+Further, many droplets that begin with $P>P_\text{drive}$ nevertheless overshoot their equilibrium volume and fail to stop the leak, suggesting that inertia may play an important role in droplet growth and equilibration.
 In order to understand our observations quantitatively, we consider the total energy of a control volume defined as all of the fluid above and in the hole, including the droplet.
-We divide the total energy into an effective potential plus kinetic energy.
+We divide the total energy into an effective potential energy plus kinetic energy as $E_\text{tot} = U + K$.

-We calculate the effective potential energy $U = U(V,a,P_\text{drive})$ accounting for both gravitational and surface energy contributions of the fluid in the control volume.
-We take the zero energy configuration to be at $V=0$, corresponding to a flat interface covering the hole with surface area $\pi a^2$ and a fluid height $H = P_\text{drive}/(\rho g)$.
-As the droplet increases in volume, the surface area of the capping droplet increases by an amount $\pi h^2$, where $h = h(V,a)$ is the height of the spherical cap away from the flat tube surface \cite{supplemental}.
-Neglecting a very small ($\mathcal{O} \left(10^{-4} \right)$) term resulting from the loss of hydrostatic pressure from filling the droplet \cite{supplemental}, we obtain:
+We calculate the potential energy $U = U(V,a,P_\text{drive})$ accounting for both gravitational and surface energy contributions of the fluid in the control volume.
+We take the zero energy configuration to be at droplet volume $V=0$, corresponding to a flat interface covering the hole with surface area $\pi a^2$, and a fluid height $H = P_\text{drive}/(\rho g)$.
+As the droplet increases in volume, the height of the water inside the tube decreases while the surface area of the capping droplet increases by an amount $\pi d^2$, where $d = d(V,a)$ is the distance from the flat tube surface to the peak of the spherical cap, as detailed in the Supplementary Information (Eq.
+S6).$^\dag$ The resulting potential energy of a droplet is given by:

-This equivalently represents the work required to push out a droplet of volume $V$ under these conditions without changing the velocity field in the fluid.
+The final term results from the small loss of hydrostatic pressure while filling the droplet.
+For the droplet volumes we typically observe, less than a few $\mu$L, this term is extremely small ($\mathcal{O} \left(10^{-4} \right)$ compared to the others), but for completeness we retain it in all calculations.
+Equation \ref{eqn:energy} equivalently represents the work required to push out a droplet of volume $V$ under these conditions without changing the velocity field in the fluid, where $V$ is the droplet volume regardless of whether it is on the $V=V_L$ unstable branch or the $V=V_s$ stable branch.